jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs9476984   c   g   0.0711  0.0014  0.9935  6   16036569
 ```

 That works!
-The final step here might be to redirect this into a new file.
+The final step after this might be to redirect this into a new file for further analysis.

 AWK is pretty flexible.
-We can use at the command line in conjunction with other UNIX commands in a pipeline or we can use AWK inside a shell script as well.
+We can use at the command line in conjunction with other UNIX commands to build a pipeline of operations or we can use AWK inside a shell script as well.
 You can also put an AWK program in it's own file and run with `awk -f source-file`.
-There are also many more features in the [AWK language](https://www.gnu.org/software/gawk/manual/gawk.html).
+There are many more features in the [AWK language](https://www.gnu.org/software/gawk/manual/gawk.html) I didn't discuss in this blog.
 The big takeaway here is that if you run into a file that exceeds or slows down memory bound languages like R, you can use stream based operations on those files in AWK.